nolanlawson/dotjs-2016/readme.md

 * Runs as a Windows service
 * Can wake up the browser even when the browser is closed
-* May spawn multiple Service workers at once for performance (under debate)
+* May spawn multiple Service Workers at once for performance (under debate)

 ???